-Figure 9(b) shows the estimated errors of the power ratio within the MSD spot range for different propagation distance z of different MEM beams which represent the top-hat beams with the initial radius $r = 2 \,\mathrm{mm}$, 2.5 mm and 3 mm.
+Figure 10(b) shows the estimated errors of the power ratio within the MSD spot range for different propagation distances z of different MEM beams which represent the top-hat beams with the initial radii $r=2\,\mathrm{mm},\,2.5\,\mathrm{mm}$ and $3\,\mathrm{mm}$ .
 The maximum estimated error of the power ratio within the MSD spot range of the top-hat beam with 2 mm initial radius is 1.481% for z = 60 cm.
-For the top-hat beam with 2.5 mm initial radius, the maximum estimated error of the power ratio within the MSD spot range of the top-hat beam is 0.959% for $z = 60 \,\mathrm{cm}$.
+For the top-hat beam with 2.5 mm initial radius, the maximum estimated error of the power ratio within the MSD spot range of the top-hat beam is 0.959% for z = 60 cm.
 As for the top-hat beam with 3 mm initial radius, the maximum estimated error of MSD spot size is 0.951% for z=0 cm.
-The estimated value of The fractional beam energy concentrated inside the MSD spot range is always bigger than 94.326% for the top-hat beam with 2 mm initial radius, 95.351% for the top-hat beam with 2.5 mm initial radius and 95.66% for the top-hat beam with 3 mm initial radius.
+The fractional part of the beam energy concentrated inside the MSD spot range is always larger than 94.326% for the top-hat beam with 2 mm initial radius in Fig. 9(b), 95.351% for the top-hat beam with 2.5 mm initial radius in Fig. 9(d) and 95.66% for the top-hat beam with 3 mm initial radius in Fig. 9(f).
 The maximum estimated error of the power ratio within the MSD spot range for the top-hat beam with 2.5 mm initial radius is the smallest in these three cases.
-If the initial radius r is changed from 2.5 mm to 2 mm or 3 mm, the estimated error of the MSD spot size would still be small enough to use.
+If the initial radius r is changed from $2.5 \,\mathrm{mm}$ to $2 \,\mathrm{mm}$ or $3 \,\mathrm{mm}$ , the estimated error of the MSD spot size would still be small enough to use.

-There are two reasons that the power inside the MSD spot range does not equal the power of the input top-hat beam.
-First of all, the power loss appears in the MEM process because of the finite decomposed mode order.
-This power loss is independent of the propagation distance z and it increases with the waist size w0 of basic HG modes increasing.
+There are two reasons why the power inside the MSD spot range does not equal the power of the input top-hat beam.
+First of all, the power loss appears in the MEM process because of the finite decomposition mode order.
+This power loss is independent of the propagation distance z and it increases with the waist size $w_0$ of basic HG modes.
 Secondly, a top-hat beam is a diffracted beam, parts of the diffracted wings always appear outside a finite range.
 This power loss is dependent on the propagation distance z.
-At the same time, we notice that the

-MSD spot size increases with the propagation distance z increasing.
+At the same time, we notice that the MSD spot size increases with the propagation distance z.
+As mentioned before, the power ratio within the MSD spot range decreases as the propagation distance z increases.
 This means that the rate of increase of the MSD spot size is slightly slower than the diffusion rate of the diffracted wings.

-In the above discussion, we find that the estimated errors of the MSD spot size, as well as the estimated errors of the power ratio within the MSD spot range, are small and the power ratio within the MSD spot range are large enough for the top-hat beam initial radius from $2-3\,\mathrm{mm}$ in the propagation distance range $z\in[0,600]$ mm.
+In the above discussion, we find that the estimated errors of the MSD spot size, as well as the estimated errors of the power ratio within the MSD spot range, are small and the power ratios within the MSD spot range are large enough for the tophat beam initial radius from 2-3 mm in the propagation distance range $z \in [0,600]$